berkley4/ungoogled-chromium-debian/.github/README.md

 cp -a ../../ungoogled-chromium-debian/debian .

 # Prepare the source
+debian/rules setup

+# To build a version of newer than upstream's (eg to build extended stable) :-
-VERSION=999.0.1234.567 debian/rules gitsubreset
+VERSION=999.0.1234.567 debian/rules setup
-debian/rules setup_pgo

-# Optional: apply and refresh patches
+# Recommended: apply and refresh patches
 while quilt push; do quilt refresh; done

 # Build the package